Faizanfarhad/Email-Spam-Detection/README.md

 A simple spam detection model built from scratch using logistic regression (little bit scikit-learn).
 It detects spam messages based on their content using TF-IDF vectorization and a custom ML model.

+# Accuracy

+It has Accuracy of 95 percent

 ## How to Run